tomasvana10/commits2pdf/README.md

 ### fpdf (gen2b - Default)
 + Same as gen2a but with perfectly accurate page breaking
-- Slow when generating large amounts of commits (generally, it is a good idea to switch to gen2a when drawing over 5000 commits)
+- Slow when generating large amounts of commits (generally, it is a good idea to switch to gen2a (with the `-gen2a` argument) when drawing over 5000 commits)

 <br><br>
 ## Gallery